-Students in APU's Teacher Credential Program may substitute TEP 550 or TEP 560 for EDUC 501, and EDUC 405 for EDUC 504.
-When it is time to apply for the C.L.A.D. certificate, students may contact the C.L.A.D. certificate coordinator or the regional center coordinator for an application form and guidelines on applying directly to the California Commission on Teacher Credentialing in Sacramento for the C.L.A.D. certificate.
+\Students in APU's Teacher Credential Program may substitute TEP 550 or TEP 560 for EDUC 501, and EDUC 405 for EDUC 504.

+When it is time to apply for the C.L.A.D. certificate, students may contact the C.L.A.D. certificate or regional center coordinator for an application form and guidelines on applying directly to the California Commission on Teacher Credentialing in Sacramento for the C.L.A.D.
+Certificate.

-Each course runs nine weeks and meets one night per week, from 4:45-9:15 p.m.
+Each course runs nine weeks and meets one night per week, from 4:45-9:30 p.m.